-To open a kids bank account, the parent or accompanying adult must be at least 18 years of age (or the age of majority in the state of residence) and typically the child must be under the age of 18.
+To open a teen checking account, the parent or accompanying adult must be at least 18 years of age (or the age of majority in the state of residence) and typically the child must be under the age of 18.

 But some banks may impose stricter age requirements for kids, requiring them to be under the age of 12 or between certain ages like 13 to 17.

-Likewise, you might be able to open a joint account allowing both the adult and minor to be on the same account title.
+When you open a joint account, both the adult and minor will be on the same account title.

 What Do I Need to Open a Bank Account for My Kids?